Beyond Spherical geometry: Unraveling complex features of objects orbiting around stars from its transit light curve using deep learning: Discussion

 \subsection{Caveats}

 The analysis done in this work shows the extent of shape features embedded in a transit light curve.
 A number of simplifying assumptions have been made for this analysis.
 The transit parameters are fixed, and no limb darkening of the star has been considered.
+For instance, \cite{oblatedeg_barnes_2003}, explores the case of distinguishing between an oblate and spherical planet and shows that variation in size and impact parameter during fitting can diminish the effect of distortion due to the oblateness.
+On the other hand, at high impact parameters, the difference between the oblate light curve and its best-fit spherical light curve is maximized.
+Similarly \cite{yuti_bhowmick_2024} compares the light curve of a transiting planet with that of a hypothetical `dyson disk'.
+It is shown that the deviations in the transit light curve are diminished during fitting by assuming higher limb darkening coefficients. \cite{exoringInv_arkhypov_2021} demonstrates the merits of independent measurements of orbital distance and limb darkening to better constrain non-spherical shapes.
+Therefore, understanding the impact of transit parameters and limb darkening is crucial for understanding light curves for realistic transiting systems.

+Observations of transiting systems will also contain instrumental and random noise.
+In order to apply this method to real transit observations, the NN must be trained on noise-added light curves.
+The effect of noise on the performance of the NN is expected to be complex.
+It depends on the transit parameters, such as size, orbital distance and impact parameter.
+It also depends on the impact of a given Fourier coefficient on the transit light curve of a particular shape.
+A preliminary analysis is given in Appendix. \ref{apdx:lc-noise}.
+The performance values shown in this current work represent an upper limit on light curve inversion performance.

-Incorporating these parameters into this analysis is crucial for understanding light curves for realistic transiting systems.
-Also, a more general analysis will take into consideration full 3D arbitrary objects and the effects of its changing projections in transit.
-These ideas will be explored in our upcoming works.
+The current method of 2D shape generation and analysis with \bez curves and elliptical Fourier descriptors does not consider shapes with holes, such as silhouettes of rings.
+Also, certain realistic systems such as comets with evaporating tails are expected to show silhouettes which change during the transit.
+A more general analysis will also take into consideration full 3D arbitrary objects and the effects of rotation.
+Currently, this remains as a limitation of this analysis.
+We will explore these ideas in our upcoming works.

 Nevertheless, this work demonstrates a method to extract shape information from light curves.
 The simplified 2D-shape transit has potential applications for certain systems such as flybys of objects around stars, or transits of objects with distant orbits.